Captain offers you multiple ways to scale up your app, running it on multiple processes to take advantage of all the resources on your server.

 Run Multiple Servers:

 Wow!
 Your Pizza app is really popular!
 You have 3 instances of your app running on the same server, RAM and CPU are almost maxed out.
 You need to get a second server.
 How do you connect the servers?
 Captain does that for you ;-) You simply get a server with Docker installed on it, similar to what you did for the original Captain server.
 Make sure your shiny new server can be accessed via SSH from the original Captain server (e.g. by copying the Captain's ssh public key to your secondary server).

 At this point, you have to enter the following information:

-- Captain IP Address (as seen by remote): this is the IP address of your first server
+- CapRover IP Address (as seen by remote): this is the IP address of your original server

-- Remote IP Address (as seen by Captain): this is the IP address of your second server
+- New node IP Address (as seen by Captain): this is the IP address of your second server

 - Private SSH key for

-rooton remote: this is the SSH key that you use to SSH to your second server.
+rootuser: this is the SSH key from your CapRover server that will be used to SSH to your second server.
 On Linux, it's on

 - Node type: this describes what the role of the new server is.
 Use